MSR4SA/msr4sa.github.io/README.md

 # RoSE

-Official website of the RoSE international workshop series on Robotics Software Engineering
+Official website of the international workshop on Mining Software Repositories for Software Architecture